calaldees/teachingWorkshops/teacherEducation/_diversity.md

 <details>

 * My form were between 'tolerant' to 'accepting' - One of us
-    * peer - panner and pen check each day
+    * peer - planner and pen check each day
     * The wider school was more challenging
 </details>